jfayre/Talking-Flight-Monitor-Legacy/README.md

 The Talking Flight Monitor window contains several edit fields that allow you to control the aircraft's autopilot and com radios directly.
 To change a setting, just type the value you want into the edit box and press Enter.

 ## experimental A2A aircraft support
 TFM now contains experimental support for the payware aircraft from A2A Simulations.
-Currently, the Beachcraft Bonanza, C182 Skylane and the Piper Cherokee have initial support.
+Currently, the Beachcraft Bonanza, Cesna C172, Cesna C182 Skylane and the Piper Cherokee have initial support.
 Given how these aircraft are designed, it is possible to add much more support in the future!
 Currently, you are able to check various aircraft instruments, as well as control a few aircraft systems.

 ### enabling A2A support